JakeJustLearning/perchwell-takehome/README.md

      ```BASH
      docker-compose up
      ```

+  add the flag `-d` to the above command to run the command in background.

   This will provision the postgres DB in a docker container.
   This should be visible if you have the docker desktop app as a container